 “There really is no better way to celebrate the legacy brought to us by the Bonomini and Barsuglia families than to see the Crabs playing baseball in a league again for the 2009 season,” said Robertson.
 “League play and the great competition could make for one of the most successful Crabs baseball seasons that north coast has experienced.
 I am really looking forward to the 2009 season.”

 The makeup of the new league is nearly the same as the SBL Northern Division would have been.
 Joining the Crabs in the WCL Tri-State are the Redding Colt .45s, the Southern Oregon River Dogs, the Folsom Pioneers and the Sierra Bighorns.
-All five teams decided to change course after doubts arose about the leadership of the SBL.

 The West Coast League, in contrast, impressed the Crabs board with its professional approach and ability to achieve the goals set out in its mission statement.
 So when they approached the Crabs and the other teams that had planned to be in the SBL with the idea to organize a new league under the WCL umbrella, they decided to give it a shot.

 For the Crabs, this move is aimed at staying competitive in the ever-evolving world of summer collegiate baseball, both by ensuring good competition and boosting their recruiting position.
 The West Coast League’s success has made its teams more attractive to recruits, and all the league’s teams have gotten stronger as a result.
 The Crabs hope joining the WCL Tri-State will do the same for them.